Brought to you by MSD

 BE AWARE OF HIGH RISK GROUPS

 People in these high-risk groups are more likely to experience complications such as secondary infections.
-For pregnant women, there is a small risk of the infection being passed to the unborn baby or causing birth defects.2
+For pregnant women, there is

 Post exposure prophylaxis with varicella antibodies is recommended in individuals who fulfill all the following three criteria3: